seL4/sel4-tutorials/tutorials/dynamic-1/dynamic-1.md

 /*-- endfilter -*/
 ```

-On successful completion this task, the output should not change.
+On successful completion of this task, the output should not change.

 ### Use simple to print BootInfo

-Use a `simple` function to print-out the contents of seL4_BootInfo function.
+Use a `simple` function to print out the contents of the `seL4_BootInfo` function.

 ```c
 /*-- set task_3_desc -*/